MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 To help estimate the required add-on capacity based on your estimated consumption, use the [AI Builder calculator](https://powerapps.microsoft.com/en-us/ai-builder-calculator/) site.

+### Request Credit extension
+In case of simple or important overage, in the case additional purchase and/or reallocation of credit cannot be done in a timely manner, we allow Makers in AI Builder portal and Admin in Power Platform Admin Center to request credit extension.

+Clicking the 'Request extension' button in overage banner in AI Builder page or Power Platform Admin Center page will perform following actions:
+- send an email to Power Platform admins
+- add 200,000 extension credits for the current month

+These credits can't be allocated or assigned and can be used directly by any environment in overage after 10 minutes.
+In some cases, you may still see the overage banners although extension credits have already unblocked your Models.

+Depending on the level of overage, these 200,000 credits may not be enough.
+They can be requested multiple times, but the number of extension requests per month and per year is limited.
+Each request grants 200,000 credits and send an email.

+Purpose of these credit extensions is to allow makers and admin to unblock themselves temporarily, in case additional purchase and/or re-allocation cannot be done in a timely manner.
+Customer should not rely on credit extensions to cover repetitive overage.
+Repetitive overage must be managed with additional purchase and/or re-allocation.

 ## Preview features